 First, cut out the pattern for the Sea Shack

 The free pattern for the Sea Shack is located in the Paper Glitter Glue library in the May 2021 section.
+It's Design No. 116 in the library.
 Just subscribe to my Paper Glitter Glue newsletter with the form below and you will get the password to the library right away.

 The Sea Shack pattern is available as printable PDF files and SVG files for an automatic cutting machine like a Cricut.
 Below shows the main piece of the Sea Shack.
 Note that there is a one inch square in the bottom right corner.
 That is to help you scale it if you print the PDF.

 In the photo below, you can see all the pieces for the Sea Shack:

 - Roof and dormer pieces at the top

 - Crackle siding pieces